at what age do you leash train a puppy 2

 Individual Personality and Temperament

-Just like humans, puppies have their own unique personalities and temperaments.
+Just like humans, puppies have their unique personalities and temperaments.
 Some puppies may be more outgoing and confident, making them more receptive to training, while others may be more timid or stubborn.
-It’s important to approach leash training with an understanding of your puppy’s individual needs and adjust your training techniques accordingly.
+It’s essential to approach leash training with an understanding of your puppy’s individual needs and adjust your training techniques accordingly.
 What works for one puppy may not work for another, so be patient and flexible.

 Health and Veterinary Recommendations